Somalia–Turkey relations

 Somalia–Turkey relations are bilateral relations between Somalia and Turkey.
-The two nations are longstanding partners, engaging in close development cooperations.
-Somalia has an embassy in Ankara, and Turkey maintains an embassy in Mogadishu.
+The two nations are longstanding partners, engaging in close development cooperation.
+Somalia has an embassy in Ankara, and Turkey has an embassy in Mogadishu, which is the biggest Turkish embassy in the world.

 History

-Middle Ages
+Middle ages

 Relations between the present-day territories of Somalia and Turkey date back to the Middle Ages.
 The Ajuran Empire and Adal Sultanate maintained good trade and military relations with the Ottoman Empire.
 The Ajuran Empire received assistance from Ottomans, and with the import of firearms through the Muzzaffar port of Mogadishu, the army began acquiring muskets and cannons.
 The Ottomans would also remain a key ally during the Ajuran-Portuguese wars.

 Over the course of the 16th century, Somali-Portuguese tensions would remain high and the increased contact between Somali sailors and Ottoman corsairs worried the Portuguese, who in 1542 sent a punitive expedition against Mogadishu led by João de Sepúvelda.
 The Portuguese fleet briefly attacked Mogadishu, capturing an Ottoman ship and firing upon the city, which compelled the sultan of Mogadishu to sign a peace treaty with the Portuguese.
 Ottoman-Somali cooperation against the Portuguese in the Indian Ocean reached a high point in the 1580s when Ajuran clients of the Somali coastal cities began to sympathize with the Arabs and Swahilis under Portuguese rule and sent an envoy to the Turkish corsair Mir Ali Beg for a joint expedition against the Portuguese.
 He agreed and was joined by a large Somali fleet, which began attacking Portuguese colonies in Southeast Africa.

 The Somali-Ottoman offensive managed to drive out the Portuguese from several important cities such as Pate, Mombasa and Kilwa and remove the Portuguese influence within the Indian Ocean.
 The Ajuran's Somali forces would eventually militarily defeat the Portuguese.
 The Ottoman Empire would also remain an economic partner of the Somalis.
 Throughout the 16th and 17th centuries, successive Ajuran Empire defied the Portuguese economic monopoly in the Indian Ocean by employing a new coinage which followed the Ottoman pattern, thus proclaiming an attitude of economic independence in regard to the Portuguese.

 The Ottoman Empire also had a great relationship with the Adal Sultanate.
-The two states were allies during the Abyssinian–Adal conflict, where the Ottomans sided with the Adalites and Portuguese with the Abyssinians.
+The two states were allies during the Abyssinian–Adal conflict, where the Ottomans sided with the Adalites and the Portuguese sided with the Abyssinians.

-Present-Day
+Colonial times

+During the colonization of Africa, the Ottomans used many ways to protect Somalia from colonization using diplomatic, religious and political relations.